n0ne/minikube-test/README.md

 - `kubectl delete service short-app-port` - delete the service with name `short-app-port`
 - `kubectl delete deployments <deployment-name>` - delete deployment from Kubernetes cluster
 - `kubectl describe pods <pod-name>` - command is used to retrieve detailed information about a specific pod in a Kubernetes cluster.
-- `kubectl describe service short-app-port` - command is used to retrieve detailed information about a specific service in a Kubernetes cluster.
+- `kubectl describe service <service-name>` - command is used to retrieve detailed information about a specific service in a Kubernetes cluster.
 - `kubectl describe deployments.apps <deployment-name>` - command is used to get detailed information about a specific Deployment in Kubernetes.
 - `kubectl logs <pod-name>` - command is used to retrieve the logs of a specific pod in a Kubernetes cluster.
 - `kubectl rollout history deployment <deployment-name>` - command to view the rollout history of a deployment in Kubernetes using kubectl